How to Sell a GIA Diamond Successfully: A Comprehensive Guide

 6. Comments Section

-Here, you may find additional information, such as unique identifying characteristics or details about treatments that have been applied to the diamond.
+Here, you may find additional information, such as unique identifying characteristics or details about treatments applied to the diamond.

 7. Graphics

-Many GIA reports include a graphical representation of the diamond, showing the locations of major inclusions and blemishes, which can aid in visualizing the diamond's appearance.
+Many GIA reports include a graphical representation of the diamond, showing the locations of significant inclusions and blemishes, which can aid in visualizing the diamond's appearance.

 FAQs: Answering Common Queries